 The fight scenes were all improvised out of his head.
 I can say this authoritatively, as I got a chance to read one of the scripts.
 The entire section I was involved in — two days filming, though of course less than five minutes in the finished movie — was encompassed by four Chinese characters in the script: Li da xi ren — "Lee strikes the Westerners."

 We had some visitors on the set those two days.
 Chuck Norris showed up, though goodness knows why, as his scenes, later in the movie, were filmed on location in Rome.

 Bruce's wife Linda also made an appearance at one point, with either one or both of the kids, I can't remember.
-(Brandon, whom Bruce described as "the only blond-haired, blue-eyed Chinaman in California," would have been five and a half at this point, Shannon just over two.)
+(Brandon, whom Bruce described as "the only blond-haired, blue-eyed Chinaman in California," would have been seven and a half at this point, Shannon just over three.)

 Other than us random gwai-tau hired as fist-fodder for Bruce, the other actors were all Chinese, as were all the set crews.
 The movie's female lead, Nora Miao, an accomplished Chinese actress with a sulky, icy kind of beauty — she was the only person Bruce ever kissed on-screen — spent most of her time in a lawn chair at one side of the set, being fussed over by a little bevy of Chinese grannies in old-style smocks and black pants.
 These chaperones kept everyone away; you couldn't get close enough to speak to Nora.